 First of all, consider scheduling an appointment now to have your unit inspected and serviced.

-Ensuring that your heating is in top-notch condition is the first step to lowering your costs and preventing your unit from going out at the wrong time.
+Ensuring that your heating is in top-notch condition is the first step to lowering the cost of running your HVAC and preventing your unit from going out at the wrong time.

 Like in the middle of a rough Minnesota snowstorm.